The universe is not real, time does not exist,

 The First Assumption

 How old were you when you first asked yourself where does space end and what is at the end of space? if space has real physical existence but there is no such thing as real infinity then space must have an end and that creates the questions- ‘What is at the end of space?
 Also, where does whatever is at the end of space end?’
 Eventually, a fact has to be accepted: space needs no beginning or end because it is infinite.
 Similarly, when did time begin and will it ever end?
 Both time and space are infinite.
 This can be explained by the suggestion that nothing exists in a physical sense and that everything exists only as ideas, thoughts- imagination.
 There can be no limitations or boundaries to imagination, so too, must imagination be infinite.
 It follows that If time, space and imagination are infinite, then everything must be infinite.
 Therefore, there are infinite universes.

-'Infinity of space and time must be a real and accepted concept'
+'Infinity of space, time and everything is a real and accepted concept'

 The Second Assumption

 There are two types of existence:-1.
 A real, physical existence: such as that of our universe and 2. an abstract existence such as imagination.
 Whatever may exist in a real physical reality will also exist in the broadest acceptance of imagination.
 If our universe ended tomorrow and our ‘physical’ world was to have vanished, the idea of what once existed would not have gone away.
 The nonphysical existence of imagination would be unaffected and therefore everything would still exist as imagination, regardless of the fact that the real universe no longer exists.
 Imagination can, therefore, exist outside of human existence and outside of our universe.
 Imagination is infinite and must contain imaginings and ideas, visions, dreams and all manners of things that do not exist within a physical universe.
 What exists, in reality, will always also exist in imagination but there are things in the imagination which cannot exist in reality.

 'A physical universe must also exist as a nonphysical universe but a